 The InReach we rent has some neat features for outdoors adventurers that want to stay in touch with folks back home.
 Before you order, you will want to read through this product description, and be sure to read the setup instructions we send with it.
 For worried Moms everywhere, just make Junior or Hubby take one of these on his next wilderness trip so you can reach him while you're holding down the fort back home.
-It's also a great add-on for your trip to Europe to avoid expensive cell service - just text!
 Peace of mind is well worth the rental cost.

 We rent several products related to satellite-based, GPS navigation and communication.
-Good quality GPS units - to keep from getting lost; our long-time pal Spot Messenger that allows you to transmit your location and preset messages back home, and now this InReach SE from DeLorme (now Garmin).
+Good quality GPS units - to keep from getting lost; our long-time pal Spot Messenger that allows you to transmit your location and preset messages back home, and now this InReach from Garmin.
 The InReach takes communication to a higher level, by allowing custom texting - not just preset messages - back and forth between you in the wilderness and friends and family back home.
 It is in effect a super-light satellite phone, for texting instead of voice communication, that also serves as an emergency rescue device.

 Please note there are additional required costs to you for data usage - it's inexpensive and is available in a bundle of 1000 bytes for $5 when purchased in advance; $12 per bundle if after the fact.